V-Terziev/balls-volume/README.md

 - Godot Engine (4.0.2 most recently used, can be downloaded ![here](https://godotengine.org/download/))

+Once Godot Engine is downloaded and the code is downloaded, the `project.godot` file can then be recognized by Godot to open the project.
+It can then be run with <kbd>F5</kbd>.

 ## License

 This project is licensed under the permissive MIT License.